katya-kalugina/inspect-eval-practice/README.md

 ## Dataset Tasks

-1. AI Policy for epilepsy prediction system — Draft a complete AI Policy for a multi-agent AI system used to prevent epileptic seizures.
+1. Draft a complete AI Policy for a multi-agent AI system used to predict epileptic seizures.

 2. What questions should a regulator ask to assess EU AI Act compliance of a 95% accuracy diagnostic tool?